Chinese Spies in Your Home

 There are serious allegations of Chinese spies lately.
 An interior department from a state has warned against using certain products made in China or with Chinese parts.
 Here is evidence collected online to support such claims.

 A Chinese spy gazing at you in your bathtub.

 A smug tongue-poking Chinese spy beside your washbasin.

 A group of Chinese spies discuss their next conspiracy against you.

-A smiling Chinese spy in your car that would lead you to a wrong direction.
+A smiling Chinese spy in your car would lead you in the wrong direction.

-A red 007 in your jacket passing message to the Chinese government.
+A red 007 in your jacket passing a message to the Chinese government.